gatsbyjs/gatsby/docs/blog/2019-11-19-gatsby-brings-speed-to-mediacurrent-com/index.md

 - React and GraphQL-based
 - Highly optimized for performance

-Additionally, Gatsby’s streamlined development workflow allows us to make front-end design changes more quickly compared to working with a CSS-based templating system or Jekyll’s markdown files.
+Additionally, Gatsby’s streamlined development workflow allowed us to make front-end design changes more quickly compared to working with a CSS-based templating system or Jekyll’s markdown files.

 ## Migrating to Gatsby